shanmo/shanmo.github.io/_posts/22-05-30-sagemaker.md

 test_data_no_target = test_data.drop(columns=['y'])
 ```

-After uploading the dataset to Amazon S3, you can invoke Autopilot to find the best ML pipeline to train a model on this dataset.
+The dataset used in this example is [Titanic - Machine Learning from Disaster](https://www.kaggle.com/c/titanic), in which we need to build models to predict the survival rate of each passenger.
+The features include age, name, gender, etc. After uploading the dataset to Amazon S3, you can invoke Autopilot to find the best ML pipeline to train a model on this dataset.

 The required inputs for invoking a Autopilot job are:
 * Amazon S3 location for input dataset and for all output artifacts